MSBrett/ccm_lite/README.md

 # ccm_lite
-A "lite" version of ccm_datalake
+A "lite" version of ccm_datalake using the export feature in Azure Cost Management.